-Whenever they are eating, pet owners always ask themselves: am I allowed to give this food to my pet?
-Cats and dogs eat almost anything a human does, but guinea pigs are really sensitive pets.
+Whenever pet owners eat, they always ask themselves: am I allowed to give this food to my pet?
+Cats and dogs eat almost anything a human does but guinea pigs are really sensitive pets and a whole different story.
 You cannot feed them anything you have.
-Please do a little research about their diet and food permissions before feeding them randomly.
-Whenever you want to introduce something new into their diet, do a little research, maybe ask your vet and pay attention to the reaction your guinea pig is having.
+Please do a little research about their diet and food permissions before feeding them random types of food.

 Can guinea pigs eat carrot tops?
-Yes, they can eat carrot tops.
-Not only they can eat carrot tops, but guinea pigs also love them!
-Any green leaves are a favorite of a guinea pig.
-This is really good because carrot tops are very rich in a lot of good substances: proteins, vitamin C, vitamin K, minerals and some others that I am going to talk about later on.
+Yes, guinea pigs can eat carrot tops.
+Not only that they can eat carrot tops but guinea pigs also love them!
+This is really good because carrot tops are very rich in lots of good nutrients like vitamin C, vitamin K, minerals, proteins and more.

 Health Benefits of Guinea Pigs Eating Carrot Tops

 There are a lot of benefits for guinea pigs if the eat carrot tops.
 However, I would not feed them big amounts of carrot tops just because they contain so many nutrients that can in large quantities become dangerous for a sensitive guinea pig.
 An example would be that a large quantity of calcium can cause bladder stones.

 Vitamin C – vitamin C is an essential vitamin for guinea pigs.
 Their bodies cannot produce vitamin C by themselves so they need a good intake of vitamin C (10 milligrams a day).
 Lack of vitamin C affects their bones and vessels, causing abnormalities.
 You would be surprised but carrot tops have much more vitamin C than its root (flash) part of the carrot.
 If they don’t get enough of vitamin C they can develop a disease called scurvy.
 (Click here to read more about vitamin C deficiency in guinea pigs)